Pascual Pérez (boxer): London Olympics

 In the 1948 London Olympics, Pascual Perez (then 22 years old) won the tenth Olympic gold medal for Argentina (in the same Games, Argentina won two others) and the sixth for boxing (the same day another gold medal was obtained by fellow Argentine Rafael Iglesias).
 Perez had never fought outside of South America and was to compete in the same division with, and possibly fight against, the European champion, the Spanish Luis Martínez Zapata who, despite both him and Perez being respected by press and fans alike, was favored to win the gold.
 Initially Pascual Perez was mistakenly disqualified from the tournament when his official weight was mixed up with Arnoldo Parés, a boxer in a heavier class.
 However, after the confusion was cleared, Perez was cleared to box and the disqualification was rescinded.

-Perez first faced the Philippine Ricardo Adolfo, winning by RSC (stoppage by the referee) in the second round.
+Perez first faced the Filipino Ricardo Adolfo, winning by RSC (stoppage by the referee) in the second round.
 In the second match he faced the South African Desmond Williams, also winning by RSC, this time, in the third round.
 In the quarterfinals he defeated the Belgian Alex Bollaert and in the semifinals he beat the Czech František Majdloch.

 In the finals, Pérez faced the Italian Spartacus Bandinelli (28 years old), who had an upset victory in the quarterfinals over the favored Martínez Zapata.
 In the first round, Perez dominated the match with his aggressive style, controlling the initial offensive of the Italian, with several successions of punches landed, including a strong right he landed at the end of the round.
 The second round was very intense, with Bandinelli fighting aggressively to recover points and Perez answering blow for blow, using his greater mobility to score points with his left forehand, taking advantage of the Italian's tendency to keep his guard down.
 In the third round Perez again took the offensive from the start with a succession of direct left and right punches to Bandinelli's face.
 Momentum swung several times, eventually with the Italian taking the offensive.
 Then the Argentine stopped the Italian's counterattack with an uppercut, and the round ended with each exchanging blows in the center of the ring.

 Felix Frascara of Figura magazine, covered the match and after Perez' victory commented:

 Perez was labeled a hero in Mendoza, where the provincial parliament gave him a house and a job.
 Notably, in the next tournament held to select Argentine boxers for the 1952 Olympic Games, Perez lost a match by split decision, to Francisco Calvagno, being eliminated from the tournament.
 The chosen Argentine representative was Alberto Barenghi, who was eliminated in the first fight.
-After his removal, Perez decided to enter professional boxing, and two years later became the first world boxing champion form Argentina.
+After his removal, Perez decided to enter professional boxing, and two years later became the first world boxing champion from Argentina.
 His last amateur fight was November 14 of 1952, in the Golden Strip Club winning by points in five rounds against Paul Rapretti.